 Since 2010, the Wildcats have claimed six SEC Tournament championships including a run of four straight titles between 2015 and 2018.
 Their tournament championship run came to an end in 2019 when they fell to Tennessee in the semifinals.
 The Volunteers went on to lose to Auburn who won their second SEC tournament championship.
 As is the case with all SEC tournament winners, the Tigers earned an automatic entry into the NCAA Tournament where they advanced to the Final Four for the first time in the school’s history.

+For those who don’t know, the SEC is made up of 16 schools that play an absolutely grueling conference schedule before the SEC single-elimination tournament begins.
+Tournament seeding is determined by the regular season standings.
 SEC tournament champions have gone on to win the NCAA tournament 11 times.
 Of those 11 championships, Kentucky has 8 while Florida has two thanks to back-to-back tournament wins in 2006 and 2007.
-Arkansas won the NCAA tournament in 1994.
-The last SEC team to make it to the finals was Kentucky in 2014.
-They lost to UConn.
+Arkansas won the NCAA Tournament in 1994.

 Other College Basketball Conference Odds